 Typically GenStone is to be installed over minimum 7/16” wood sheathing (for screw holding power).
 Cover sheathing with housewrap.
 You may also install GenStone panels over poured concrete, cinderblock, or ICFs.
 Note: Do not install GenStone onto substrates lacking good screw holding capacity, or into ICFs with ties wider than 8” on center.

-Each GenStone panel (full panel or half panel), installed onto proper sheathing, must have 10 screws.
+Each GenStone stacked stone panel, installed onto proper sheathing, must have 10 screws.
 4 at top shiplap, 4 in the field 1-4” from bottom of panel, and 2 at the right side on the shiplap.
+Brick full panels require eight screws behind the tabs on each side while brick half panels need only 4.

 8 screws for a corner.